 1944

-Mount sisters establish their first daughterhouse, Monasterio de San Benito, in Mexico City.
-It becomes an independent monastery in 1950.
+Mount sisters established their first daughterhouse, Monasterio de San Benito, in Mexico City.
+It became an independent monastery in 1950.

 1949